MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 **To view your recorded sessions**:

 After you've finished recording, you can view the recorded sessions by selecting **Session recordings** in the Admin View toolbar.
-A list of recorded sessions from the previous 48 hours will appear.
+A list of recorded sessions from the previous 48 hours appear.
 For example:

    ![Screenshot of session recordings.](media/troubleshooting-proxy/recording-list.png)